 Per the guidelines included in our Family Handbook, if your child is ill and will be absent from school, please email the school secretary and copy your child’s teacher, or call the school office between 8:00-8:30am or leave a voicemail message prior to that time.

 Prompt arrival at school is expected of all students.
 Late arrival disrupts class and causes loss of instruction time.
 A child who arrives at school after 8:30am is considered tardy.
 Any student who arrives after the class lines have gone in must report to the front office for a tardy slip before going to the classroom.
 In this circumstance, parents are advised to park on Dravus St as the student must enter through the front door of the school since all entries to the school are secured.
 Similarly, any time parents come to the school during the day, they must enter through the front door, sign in at the office, and receive a visitor badge.
 Parents and visitors are to sign out upon leaving the school.

 Our school newsletter, The Falcon Courant, is emailed to school parents every Thursday.
 Past issues are available in our archive.

-PowerSchool is a web-based student information system that enables teachers to provide information to students and parents so they can readily access grades, attendance and assignments.
+PowerSchool is a web-based student information system that enables teachers to provide information to middle school students and parents so they can readily access grades and assignments.

 Parent-Teacher Club (PTC)